-Hepatitis is a collective name for a number of similar looking inflammatory diseases of the liver.
+Hepatitis is a collective name for a number of similar looking inflammatory liver diseases.
 Inflammation of the liver is very dangerous, because the liver has many functions.
 One in twenty people has suffered from hepatitis once and in the majority of cases, this inflammation is caused by a virus.

 When hepatitis is caused by a virus infection, this is called viral hepatitis.
 The most common types of these are hepatitis A and B. Viral hepatitis is contagious.
 Hepatitis can also result from exposure to certain chemicals, use of certain types of medication or excessive alcohol consumption.

 The signs and symptoms are dependent on the type of hepatitis.
 Fatigue, sometimes fever, lack of appetite and dark colored urine are common.
 The liver can become enlarged and the patient can have jaundice (a yellow appearance of the skin).
 Hepatitis can be acute or chronic.
 The acute form diminishes after about two months.
 Chronic hepatitis can eventually lead to liver cirrhosis and liver damage.
 The following types of hepatitis can occur:

 - Hepatitis A (infectious hepatitis) is usually an acute form.
 The virus is generally transferred by feces and by food and water, which are contaminated with human waste.
 Two to six weeks after infection, the disease breaks out.
 The patient feels tired, has no appetite, is sick and can sometimes have jaundice.
 The enlarged liver causes abdominal pain.
 After six to eight weeks, it has usually passed.
 Adjusted diet helps: low in fat and high in proteins and carbohydrates.